Tschichen/RAP/README.md

 `sh peak_analysis_other.sh PATHTORIBOZYMEANNOTATION PATHTOGENOMEANNOTATION`

+In case of clustering of the ribozyme sequences, run the following script:

+`sh peak_analysis_cluster.sh PATHTOCLUSTERFILE`
+`sh peak_analysis_other.sh PATHTOCLUSTERFILE PATHTOGENOMEANNOTATION`

 Frequenz of either ribozyme or other peaks are saved in several tab-separated csv files.
 Additionally, visualisations are given in the plots directory.